-One of the keys to success within the art of bodywork appears to be utilizing intention and imagination.
-Rumor has it that we humans utilize only a small percentage of our potential abilities.
-I believe that we can increase that percentage when we exercise, and thus promote, our ability to imagine, intend, and see outside the box.
+One of the keys to success when using corrective massage includes utilizing intention and imagination.
+Rumor has it that humans utilize only a small percentage of our potential abilities.
+I believe we can increase that percentage when we exercise and thus support our ability to imagine, intend, and see outside the box.
 Portions of the following information serve to encourage the innate ability to listen to and utilize the clues your client's tissue is providing.
 My primary mentor, Lauren Berry Sr., RPT, and Structural Engineer, often described a successful therapist as part detective and part mechanic.
 It would appear that intuition and imagination aid both of these roles.

 Let's take a walk through several of the numerous considerations when I apply a portion of Lauren's "Body of Knowledge" to a very common concern, the tension between the shoulder blades.